medazzo/sbr-generator/README.md

 ```

 ## entitiess section
-This section is used to generate java package responsible for entity's : @Entity class and  JpaRepository for each one , also it schould generate action script definition foe theses entity to be used in front end
+This section is used to generate java package  for entity's, services, controllers,  and beyond : @Entity class and  JpaRepository for each one ..
+**User**: be Aware that the *User* entity is specific as it already managed by *SBR*, when using it on your entity, *SBR* will merge your fiels and his.

 ```yaml
 entities:
   - name: User